by Deborah Keyek-Franssen, Ph.D., Associate Vice President and Dean, Online and Continuing Education, University of Utah

 For many institutions, the shift to remote learning represented a tremendous “lift-and-shift” of in-person classes to those that relied on video conferencing tools, with few changes to syllabi or practices.
 Replicating face-to-face practices in a remote modality met with varying degrees of success and underscored the need for purposeful design and for matching practices to modality.
 Now that faculty new to digital learning have survived the abrupt transition to remote and are taking the next steps toward intentional exploration of design, practices, and tools, we should encourage and support the adoption of inclusive design and even boldly advocate for design justice.

-a toolkit and summary overview of inclusive teaching practices, which include ensuring accessibility of materials for students with disabilities, learning and using students’ preferred pronouns, building community among students (always important, even more so during times of enforced isolation), and seeking to learn students’ interests and value their diverse viewpoints.
+Two resources are helpful and inspirational to experts as well as to those just beginning their equitable design journeys.
+The Association of College and University Educators (ACUE) has created a toolkit and summary overview of inclusive teaching practices, which include ensuring accessibility of materials for students with disabilities, learning and using students’ preferred pronouns, building community among students (always important, even more so during times of enforced isolation), and seeking to learn students’ interests and value their diverse viewpoints.
 Because they promote community and connection, the importance of these practices to remote and online learning cannot be overstated.
 In her recent article “Inclusive Design and Design Justice: Strategies to Shape Our Classes and Communities,” Amy Collier takes equitable design to the next logical step, urging us embrace design justice frameworks, which center design around people often marginalized by our educational systems and teaching practices.

 Equitable teaching practices consider the student first